IBEX-TUDelft/econagents/docs/source/Overview.rst

     C. Do nothing:
     {}

-The prompts use [Jinja templates](https://jinja.palletsprojects.com/en/stable/).
+The prompts use `Jinja templates <https://jinja.palletsprojects.com/en/stable/>`_.
 This allows you to use variables from the game state and other information to customize the prompts.

 You can learn more about this in the :doc:`Customizing Agent Roles <Customizing_Agent_Roles>` section.